NEGRO LEAGUES BASEBALL MUSEUM

 GROUP TOURS: Reservations are encouraged for groups of 25 or more.
 Reservations include a special introduction by museum staff and, if time permits, guided tour services.
 Contact the museum for more information.

-PARKING: Parking is available near the museum.
+PARKING: Free parking is available near the museum.
 Visitors can park on either side of 18th Street, on the south side of "Buck" O'Neil Way (17th Street Terrace) or in public parking lots near Gregg Community Center (just north of the museums) at 18th and Woodland (one block east) or 18th & Vine (one half block west).
 Large buses for group tours should park and have passengers enter through the north entrance on "Buck" O'Neil Way or in the Parking lots at Gregg Community Center.

 PUBLIC RELATIONS CONTACT: Cathie Moss, special events/tour coordinator, 816-221-1920 or cmoss@nlbm.com.